 That’s all from his website.
 One thing you won’t find there (or on his opponent’s site, either) are a lot of details about how he would accomplish the above.
 He says he’s following political advice on that, which runs against the grain because “I want to just tell people what I think about everything.”
 But he realizes that unless he has an hour to get into the nuances and layers of each position with each voter, it’s easy to be misunderstood when you get into specifics.

 (I nodded when he said that.
 As you know, I am no fan of campaign promises.
 Tell people who you are, describe your experience and your overall interests in running.
-But don’t say exactly what you’re going to do, because you don’t know what you’ll be dealing with into office, and you don’t want to trapped by promises into doing something that turns out to be dumb under the circumstances.)
+But don’t say exactly what you’re going to do, because you don’t know what you’ll be dealing with in office, and you don’t want to trapped by promises into doing something that turns out to be dumb under the circumstances.)

 “Taking absolutist positions isn’t useful” because “I’ve seen how layered and complicated things can be.”
 To take one buzzphrase, he mentions “limited government.”